 The first census of Hays County, the 1850 Federal Census, listed 387 individuals "in or about" San Marcos.
-Based on the 2022 Census Estimates, the city's population is approximately 72,000 in 2023.
+Based on the 2022 Census Estimates, the city's population is approximately 72,000 today.
 The population grew by approximately 50% between the 2010 US Census and the 2020 US Census from 44,894 residents to 67,553.
 San Marcos lies at the heart of one of the fastest growing regions in the country and the US Census named Hays County as the fastest growing county in the U.S. with 53% growth from 2010-2020.
 San Marcos was named fastest growing city in the United States several times during the last decade.
 Understanding how and why San Marcos has grown over time and why it has grown so quickly in recent years is significant in determining how it will grow in the future.

 Archaeological evidence indicates that people have inhabited the area around San Marcos Springs for over 12,000 years.
-Fertile soils, a constant water supply, and abundant game provided the setting for what is likely the oldest continually occupied site in North America.
+Fertile soils, a constant water supply, and abundant game provided the setting for possibly the oldest continually occupied site in North America.
 Artifacts discovered at San Marcos Springs indicate that the Clovis culture Native Americans were the first inhabitants of the area.
 They were followed in later years by the Tonkawa, Lipan, Apache, and Comanche Native Americans.
-Native American tribes and Spanish settlers still struggled for control of the area at the turn of the 19th century; long after Spanish explorer Alfonso De Leon had named the San Marcos River on April 25, 1689 (Saint
+Native American tribes and Spanish settlers still struggled for control of the area at the turn of the 19th century;